G-15v. A Bibliographical Introduction to the Hand-Press Period (Online)

 Format: Online

-This course takes as its starting point the premise that bibliographical research methods are broadly useful for studying any printed texts of the Western hand-press period.
-We will consider how the material aspects of printed texts help us ask questions about the circumstances of their creation, their potential uses and meanings, and their passage through time to us today.
-The course will be organized around specific materialities—including paper, ink, type, format, and bindings—so students can learn skills to identify key characteristics and recognize situations in which such knowledge is useful.
+In this seminar, we will strengthen these skills by looking at books together (albeit through a document camera) and considering what questions the material aspects of printed texts can help us ask about the circumstances of their creation, their potential uses and meanings, and their passage through time to us today.
+The course will be organized around specific materialities—including paper, type, format, and bindings—so students can learn skills to identify key characteristics and recognize situations in which such knowledge is useful.
 Because this is an online course, we will also pay special attention to digital facsimiles and other digital tools that can help us explore (or sometimes hinder our study of) bibliographical features.
+Our three-hour meetings will allow us to combine active class discussion with group work and bibliographical exercises.

 Participants are not expected to have previous experience studying early printed texts; the design of this course is intended to prepare for more advanced bibliographical study rather than assuming a baseline to work from.
 The course will also not be able to provide direct, hands-on experiences with books, so students are encouraged to plan to spend time with rare materials at a local library or archives.
 (If you have no access to suitable materials where you are, please let Dr. Werner know so we can try to make alternative arrangements.)